kili-technology/kili-python-sdk/docs/cli/index.md

 ## Workflow example

-Let's take an example where you want to start a project from scratch:
+Let's take an example where you want to start a project from scratch <br>
-You can download ressources to run this example [here](https://storage.googleapis.com/kili-machine-learning-web/cli/CLI_Demo_Ressources.zip).
+You can download ressources to run this example [here](https://storage.googleapis.com/kili-machine-learning-web/cli/CLI_Demo_Ressources.zip).<br>
 Once in the current directory where all files are stored, you can run the following commands:

 ### Create a project

 To create an IMAGE project: